Frequently Asked Questions

 What training do you have?

 I have taken 12 courses through the Professional Organizers in Canada and have earned my Trained Professional Organizer Certificate.
 Also, I have completed over 40 courses through the Institute for Challenging Disorganization and have earned my foundation and level 2 certificates in Chronic Disorganization, Hoarding Behaviours, Aging and ADHD.
 I am now a Certified Professional Organizer in Chronic Disorganization (CPO-CD®) and am the 8th organizer in Canada to do so.
-As part of my training, I have read over 18 books in the areas of organizing, psychology, processing modalities and seniors.
+I also have earned my Certified Professional Organizer (CPO®) designation, making me the third organizer in Canada to have both certifications.
+As part of my training, I have read over 22 books in the areas of organizing, psychology, processing modalities and seniors.
 Knowledge is power!
+Most recently, I have earned my certification as a Virtual Professional Organizer.

 Can I hire you to organize my elderly mother's home?